svenfuchs/progit/de/08-git-and-other-scms/01-chapter8.markdown

 <!--When you’ve become comfortable with a Git workflow, you’ll likely create topic branches, do work on them, and then merge them in.
 If you’re pushing to a Subversion server via git svn, you may want to rebase your work onto a single branch each time instead of merging branches together.
 The reason to prefer rebasing is that Subversion has a linear history and doesn’t deal with merges like Git does, so git svn follows only the first parent when converting the snapshots into Subversion commits.-->

-Wenn Du Dich an den Git-Workflow gewöhnt hast, wirst Du höchstwahrscheinlich Zweige für Deine Arbeitspakete anlegen, auf ihnen arbeiten und sie anschließend wieder zusammenführen.
-Wenn Du mit `git svn` auf einen Subversion-Server pushst, führst Du am besten eine Rebase-Operation in einen einzigen Zweig durch anstatt alle Zweige zusammenzufügen.
+Wenn Du Dich an den Git-Workflow gewöhnt hast, wirst Du höchstwahrscheinlich Branche für Deine Arbeitspakete anlegen, auf ihnen arbeiten und sie anschließend wieder zusammenführen.
+Wenn Du mit `git svn` auf einen Subversion-Server pushst, führst Du am besten eine Rebase-Operation in einen einzigen Branch durch anstatt alle Branche zusammenzufügen.
 Der Grund dafür, Rebase zu bevorzugen, liegt darin, dass Subversion eine lineare Historie hat und mit dem Merge-Operationen nicht so umgeht wie Git es tut.
 Daher folgt `git svn` nur dem ersten Elternelement in der History, wenn es Snapshots in Subversion-Commits umwandelt.

 <!--Suppose your history looks like the following: you created an `experiment` branch, did two commits, and then merged them back into `master`.
 When you `dcommit`, you see output like this:-->

-Angenommen, Deine Historie sieht wie folgt aus: Du hast einen Zweig mit dem Namen `experiment` angelegt, zwei Commits durchgeführt und diese dann anschließen mit `master` zusammengeführt.
+Angenommen, Deine Historie sieht wie folgt aus: Du hast einen Branch mit dem Namen `experiment` angelegt, zwei Commits durchgeführt und diese dann anschließen mit `master` zusammengeführt.
 Führst Du nun ein `dcommit` durch, sieht die Ausgabe wie folgt aus:

 	$ git svn dcommit
 	Committing to file:///tmp/test-svn/trunk ...